efranklin94/activateaccountbyemail/README.md

-activateaccountbyemail
+**activateaccountbyemail**
-Prestashop Module
+**Prestashop Module**

-With this module your mail server will send and email contiaining a verification link after the user singed up.
+With this module your mail server will send an email contiaining a verification link to the user that has just create an account in your shop